Beast of the Battlefield

 German Fantasy TanksGerman industry always had a full staff of designers coming up with fantastic concepts that stretched the limits of imagination.
 There were several practical reasons for this:

-- Original ideas sometimes were worked up on a company's own dime and then a prototype would be shown to Hitler during his occasional visits to the testing grounds at Kummersdorf or Rechlin, with the possibility that he might be impressed enough to order them;
+- Original ideas sometimes were worked on with a company's own dime.
+Heinkel, for instance, worked on a jet fighter throughout the war without Luftwaffe support in hopes that the Luftwaffe would show some interest - but it never did.
+At some point, a prototype would be shown to Hitler during his occasional visits to the testing grounds at Kummersdorf or Rechlin, with the possibility that he might be impressed enough to order them.
+This was a speculative practice that usually led nowhere but occasionally led to massive contracts.

 |The Ratte would have had two guns of this size.|

 The behemoth was completely impossible, as it would have burned a liter of gasoline every 30 meters and destroyed every road or bridge that it encountered.
 Whether any land targets would be worth that size of artillery shell also is a pertinent question.
 Obviously, the Allied air forces would be as attracted to such giants as a moth to a flame and they would not have lasted very long.

 |Here is another angle on the rail shipment.
 Note the removed wheels stacked in the foreground and the transport tracks.|